 “Did anyone actually notice, I spent hours kerning all the subheads?”

-The simple learning here?
+The simple learning?
 Replace perfection with discernment.

 Apply this to project meetings.
-There will always be a lot of information being passed on, and a lot of action points being discussed.
-There will always be the one perfectionist-OCD attendee who will interject (hijack), overthink, and question an insignificant item which is probably 1% of the entire project.
-(My partner says this is simply the behaviour of a person who’s making oneself feel like they are in control when the world has moved on.)
+There will always be the one perfectionist-OCD attendee who will interject, overthink, and question something that is probably 1% of the entire project.
+My partner calls it plainly — the behaviour of a person making themselves feel in control when the world has already moved on.